ansys/pyturbogrid/examples/README.rst

 Examples
 ========
-End-to-end examples show how you can use PyTurboGrid.
+These examples show how you use PyTurboGrid.
 If PyTurboGrid is installed on your machine, you can download these examples as Python files or Jupyter notebooks and run them locally.